-Measurements Age Classes Quality Assessment of BS Category ULE (relates to BS Category) Height - Measured using a digital laser clinometer (m) YNG : Establishing, typically with good vigour and fast growth rates and strong apical dominance; c. less than 1/3 life expectancy Category U - Trees in such a condition that they cannot realistically be retained as living trees in the context of the current land use for longer than 10 years. <10 years Stem Dia Diameter measured (mm) in accordance with Annex C of the BS5837 Category A - Trees of high quality with an estimated remaining life expectancy of at least 40 years.
-40+ years Crown Radius - Measured using a digital laser clinometer radially from the main stem (m) Tanical neight and lateral spread: 1/3 - 2/3 life Category B - Trees of moderate quality with an estimated remaining life expectancy of at least 20 years.
-20-40 years Abbreviations Category C - Trees of low quality with an estimated remaining life expectancy of at least 10 years, or young trees with a stem diameter below 150mm.
+Measurements Age Classes Quality Assessment of BS Category ULE (relates to BS Category) Height - Measured using a digital laser clinometer (m) YNG : Establishing, typically with good vigour and fast growth rates and strong apical dominance; c. less than 1/3 life expectancy Category U - Trees in such a condition that they cannot realistically be retained as living trees in the context of the current land use for longer than 10 years. <10 years Stem Dia Diameter measured (mm) in accordance with Annex C of the BS5837 SM: Semi-mature trees less than 1/3 life expectancy Category A - Trees of high quality with an estimated remaining life expectancy of at least 40 years.
+40+ years Crown Radius - Measured using a digital laser clinometer radially from the main stem (m) EM: Established, typically vigorous and increasing in apical height and lateral spread; 1/3 - 2/3 life expectancy.
+Offers landscape significance Category B - Trees of moderate quality with an estimated remaining life expectancy of at least 20 years.
+20-40 years Abbreviations M: Fully established over 2/3 life expectancy, generally good vigour and achieving full height potential with crown still spreading Category C - Trees of low quality with an estimated remaining life expectancy of at least 10 years, or young trees with a stem diameter below 150mm.
 10-20 years est - Estimated stem diameter avg - Average stem diameter for multiple stems OM: Fully mature, at the extremes of expected life expectancy, vigour decreasing, declining or moribund Sub-categories: (i) - Mainly arboricultural value (ii) - Mainly landscape value (iii) - Mainly cultural or conservation value upto - Maximum stem diameter of a group V: biological, cultural or aesthetic value comprising niche saproxylic habitat.
 Individuals of large proportions (stem girth) in comparison to trees of the same species/surviving beyond the typical age range for their species.
-The size and form of each tree/group and its suitability within the context of a proposed development
+The BS category particular consideration has been given to the following: The presence of any structural defects in each tree/group and its future life expectancy The size and form of each tree/group and its suitability within the context of a proposed develoge.
+The location of each tree relative to existing site features e.g. its screening value or landscape Age class and life expectancy pment features

 Structural Condition Physiological Condition Good - No significant structural defects Good - No significant health problems Fair - Structural defects that can be remediated Fair - Symptoms of ill-health that can be remediated Poor - Significant defects beyond remediation, present a risk of failure in the foreseeable future Poor - Significant ill-health.
-Unlikely the tree will recover in the long term Dead - Dead tree with structural integrity of tree severely compromised Advanced Decline / Dead - Advanced state of decline and unlikely to recover or Dead
+Unlikely the tree wil recover in the long term Dead - Dead tree with structural integrity of tree severely compromised Advanced Decline / Dead - Advanced state of decline and unlikely to recover or Dead